 When you start to focus on how you can control what others say, think and do, you are focusing on what is beyond your control.
 Because this is beyond your control and if you seek to control it, you may feel frustrated or angry about the situation eg. sitting in bumper to bumper traffic and being unable to control the traffic or being frustrated by your colleague’s behaviour and being unable to change it.

 Instead, focus on what you can control – changing your thoughts, feelings, actions, reactions and communication with other people.
 How could you take more charge of how you think, feel and act so that you stop over reacting and are happier and more fulfilled in business and in life?
 How can you improve your communication and avoid misunderstandings and conflict?
-How can you treat people so that they treat you the same way in return?

 The first thing to realise is that people who trust themselves, trust others and the flow of business and life.
 Therefore, they find no need to control other people and situations.
 It is only people who have trust issues that feel the need to control others and situations.
 These people need to learn to trust themselves first in order to trust others.
 Trusting yourself is the key to business success and all highly successful business people trust themselves and their decisions.